TERMS AND CONDITIONS FOR RESEARCH ASSISTANT AND DISSERTATION EXPEDITIONS

 18) WHAT DOES THE BOOKING WITH OPERATION WALLACEA INCLUDE?

-The expedition booking includes all travel from the designated start point of the expedition (as described in the brochure and on the website), between the various sites on the expedition (with the exception of Madagascar, Ecuador and the Galapagos and South Africa) and to the designated end point of the expedition.
+The expedition booking includes all travel from the designated start point of the expedition (as described in the brochure and on the website), between the various sites on the expedition (with the exception of Madagascar and South Africa) and to the designated end point of the expedition.
 It also includes food and accommodation on your expedition and participation in all the field research projects and training courses on site (excluding canopy access and dive training beyond PADI Open Water level).
 Where the described programme includes SCUBA diving or snorkelling, the booking includes diving or snorkelling, dive training to PADI Open Water level, and marine equipment needed (excluding a wetsuit).
 The booking also includes medical and safety support, and full operational support during the expedition.

 19) WHAT DOES THE BOOKING WITH OPERATION WALLACEA NOT INCLUDE?

 The booking excludes anything not stated above, specifically but not limited to: